dotCMS/dotcms-nextjs-starter/README.md

 # SPA with Universial/Isomorphic Rendering
 This SPA demonstration includes both a traditional client side SPA written in React and a node server that can provide the same application as a server side rendered app.
+Unlike traditional Universal SPAs, this SPA listens for HTTP POST methods with a json data payload that contains a `{dotPageData:xx}` property and if that is available, will render the SPA page server side.
+This allows the SPA to act as a mirror for when a dotCMS installation wants to proxy the SPA's source to a dotCMS edit mode user.

-### Setting up the Universal App
+## Setting up the Universal App

 `npm run setup:serve`

 The setup script will walk you to create all the necessary node environmental variables to run the React App in Server Side Rendering mode.

-You'll be able to choose between create a `.env` file or just run the app by setting the environmental variables just for this time.
+You'll be able to choose to create a `.env` file or just run the app by setting the environmental variables just for this time.

 *It will ask you for:*
 1. DotCMS Instance